Bhat-Priyanka/AI_Projects/Prompt_Engineering.md

 #### Example output:
 -text: A Serene Evening in Nature
 -language: English
-- title: The sun was setting behind the mountains, casting a warm golden glow across the landscape.
+-title: The sun was setting behind the mountains, casting a warm golden glow across the landscape.
 Birds were chirping happily, and a gentle breeze rustled the leaves of the trees.
 It was a perfect evening for a leisurely stroll in the park